This Revelation Timeline Decoded post reviews a video by Leeland Jones, called 5 Biblical Proofs we are in the 7 Year Tribulation.

 The 70th week of Daniel 9 prophecy foretold when Messiah would appear to carry out His ministry, and when (in the middle of the 70th week) He would confirm the everlasting covenant (that was mentioned in Daniel 9:4) with His blood as the Passover Lamb, to atone for our sins.
 It’s not about the end times or the antichrist.

-I wrote The 70th Week Of Daniel 9 Decoded book to prove out the glorious fulfillment by Messiah, and expose the deception of the enemy.
-It’s the one Bible prophecy that pointed to the exact time when Messiah would carry out His ministry and die for our sins, which is why the enemy seeks to hide the truth.
+It’s the one Bible prophecy that points to the exact time when Messiah would carry out His ministry and die for our sins, which is why the enemy seeks to hide the truth.

 Leeland Jones points to the abomination of desolation taking place in the middle of the seven years.